This website may contain affiliate links. When a purchase is made through our links, The Naked Diabetic may receive a commission, at no cost to you.

 Add the top layer once the center raspberry layer has fully gelled or is almost fully gelled.
 If you add it before it is gelled, it will mix with the top layer when spreading.
 If you absolutely can’t wait, add it by dropping teaspoons of it and gently spreading it.

-Serve with a few of the reserved raspberries and a spoon of whip cream – if desired.
+Serve with a few of the reserved raspberries and a spoon of whipped cream – if desired.

 Sugar-Free Raspberry Chocolate Cheesecake Recipe